 Wait a second, what was I about to talk about?
 I am ‘drawing a blank’ here.
-Oh right, the origin of ‘drawing a blank.’
-Sometimes we might try to think of something, but we just can’t seem to remember at that moment in time.
+Oh right, the origin of this phrase!
+Sometimes when we attempt to recall something from the past, we might struggle to remember.
 It’s as if our brain reaches into a jar full of memories and it pulls out nothing; how frustrating!
-Well, when people have trouble remembering things, they often use the idiom ‘drawing a blank’ to say as much.
+When people have trouble remembering things, they might use the idiom ‘drawing a blank’ to express as much.
 But where did this idiom come from?

 This phrase is believed to come from old lotteries that took place around, or during, the 16th century.
 How so?
 Apparently, some of the lotteries back then worked like this:

 Two containers would be used during the lottery; one container had tickets placed inside of it and the names of the participants were likely written down on them.
 Inside the other container were notes with the prizes written down on them.
 When the lottery started, here is what would happen:

-A ticket (presumably one with a name on it) would be drawn from the first container, followed by a prize being drawn from the second container.
-The person would win whatever is listed on the prize note.
-Now, here’s the kicker: Some of these lotteries had blank prize notes that were used.
-As you might imagine, if a blank was drawn, that would mean the person wins nothing.
+A ticket with a name on it would be drawn from the first container, followed by a prize being drawn from the second container.
+The person would win whatever was listed on the prize note.
+Now, here’s the kicker: Some of these lotteries had blank prize notes.
+As you might imagine, if a blank was drawn, that would mean the person won nothing.